Krishnan94/User-Places/README.md

 ## Important Note
 1. This project will not run until you give google API key in index.html for froentend and in location.js(in Util folder)
 2. Make sure you provide your own MongoDB connection.

+Please contact me in krishnan.krishnamoorthy94@gmail.com if you need help.